 3. Live your dreams in a movie-themed garden bar

-You’ll need movie posters and signs, as well as the appropriate paraphernalia and bespoke glassware.
 Oh, and don’t forget signature drinks, such as a medium-dry vodka martini (shaken, not stirred) for your Bond-themed pub or a pink cocktail like a strawberry mint margarita for your Barbie-themed pub.

+The second of our movie-themed UK garden bar ideas is to recreate the bar from a film or series as realistically as possible.
 If you’re a Lock, Stock and Two Smoking Barrels fan, for example, this is probably going to be JD’s Bar, complete with a flashing neon sign above the entrance.

 If the long-running American sitcom Cheers is more to your liking, then you’ll naturally aim for a mini-replica of the eponymous Boston bar.